School Nutrition Programs Application Process

 Can school meal reimbursements go directly to the contractor versus going to the SFA then to the contracting vendor?

-No, the CDE reimburses SFAs directly for school meals; the SFA is the responsible entity that holds the agreement with the state agency as explained in 7 CFR, Section 210.7.
+No, the CDE reimburses SFAs directly for school meals; the SFA is the responsible entity that holds the agreement with the state agency as explained in 7 Code of Federal Regulations (CFR), Section 210.7.
 SFAs submit a monthly reimbursement claim based on the number of free, reduced-price, and paid meals served.
 After the state agency reviews the claim, reimbursement is issued to the SFA usually within four to six weeks.

-What resources are available for charter schools interested in finding out more about the SNP?
+What resources are available for schools interested in finding out more about the SNPs?

-Charter schools are encouraged to review the following resources to learn more about operating the SNP:
+SFAs are encouraged to review the following resources to learn more about operating the SNPs:

 Resources